MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-cli.md

 4. Copy the certificate to your local machine.

-## Set up the virtual machine aliases endpoint
+## Set up the virtual machine alias endpoint

 You can set up a publicly accessible endpoint that hosts a VM alias file.
 The VM alias file is a JSON file that provides a common name for an image.
 You use the name when you deploy a VM as an Azure CLI parameter.